Prof-Starsky/Prof-Starsky.github.io/content/index.md

 title: Welcome to Prof-Starsky's CTF Write-up Digital Garden
 ---

-# Welcome to Prof-Starsky's Digital Garden!

-This is my collection of my CTF writeups
+# This is my collection of my CTF writeups

-## Sections

-- [[WRITEUPS|Writeups]] - Detailed writeups for various projects and challenges.
+- # [[WRITEUPS|Writeups]] - Detailed writeups for various projects and challenges.